Connectom Networking and Innovation Fund

 Prof. Dr. Carsten Stroh, THM, Department of Industrial Engineering and Management

-Small and medium-sized enterprises (SMEs) are nowadays under increasingly high pressure to innovate.
-They operate with limited financial and human resources and thus have to operate complex manufacturing structures, often with one-off and small batch production.
+Small and medium-sized enterprises (SMEs) are under increasing pressure to innovate these days.
+They operate with limited financial and human resources and therefore have to operate complex production structures, often with one-off and small batch production.
 Increasing efficiency in production is often of existential importance.
 Limited capacities also force them to make efficient use of the available production resources while at the same time meeting the increasing quality requirements of the markets.

-Automatic classification of toxic and false content for the young generation with advanced AI methods
+Automatic classification of toxic and false content for the younger generation using advanced AI methods

 Prof. Dr. Melanie Siegel, Darmstadt University of Applied Sciences, Department of Computer Science